 Neighborhoods around Prospect Park — such as Park Slope and Prospect Lefferts Gardens — are highly desirable, as they’re just a few stops from the bustling city and are lined with quaint coffee shops, trendy boutiques, arenas, theater venues, and more.
 Nearby, Atlantic Center Mall is home to over 35 brand name stores for all your shopping needs, and the Brooklyn Academy of Music offers intimate, must-see performances.
 On average, a one-bedroom apartment in this part of the city ranges from $2,560 (Park Slope) to $2,650 (Prospect Heights).

-Common has coliving homes and traditional apartments in these neighborhoods at Common Baltic (starting at $2,150) and Common Lincoln (starting at $1,425).
+Common has coliving homes and traditional apartments in these neighborhoods at Common Dean (starting at $1,300), Common Baltic (starting at $1,975) and Common Lincoln (starting at $1,050).
 For exceptional value, you can have access to amenities, such as a 24-hour gym and rooftop deck, as well as discounts to major national and local brands.
-Experience convenient city living at Common Baltic and Common Lincoln.

 View this post on Instagram